Top Organizing Tips for Closets

 If you love shoes and deciding how to store them is your main closet woe, try these tips from John Trosko, a professional organizer and co-author of The Experts’ Guide to Doing Things Faster.

--- Eke out another sliver of storage by putting a shallow basket on the shelf below the top row of hanging clothes.
-Use it for things that fold up small, such as tights, T’s, or socks.
+--Eke out another sliver of storage by putting a shallow basket on the shelf below the top row of hanging clothes.
+Use it for things that fold up small, such as tights, tees, or socks.

 Movable clothing rods inside your wardrobe unit provide easy access to clothes while choosing outfits.
 The metal rod can be pushed up to keep clothes out of the way, or pulled down to shoulder height for more convenience.
 Built-in drawers hidden behind wardrobe doors also help with closet organization.

 Use hat boxes or high-quality gift boxes for a quick, top-shelf storage option.
 Whether you need a place for belts, scarves, hats, or other smaller items, stylish boxes provide the perfect sized space and help keep little accessories in their place and out of the way.
-Small hooks on the door are also a quick, easy option for hanging handbags, scarves, jackets, or other stylish accessories.
+If space is limited, try this small closet organization idea: place hooks on the door as a quick, easy option for hanging handbags, scarves, or other accessories.

 Consider built-in drawers for storing sweaters, undergarments, and accessories.
 Shorter drawers might only store a stack of four T-shirts or two sweaters, which is beneficial because you don’t have to dig through a large stack to find what you’re looking for, but a series of shorter drawers might not offer the same amount of storage space as larger, taller drawers.
 When you have more drawers, it means you need to have more space for the tracks and other drawer hardware.